Borland Sidekick: Reception

 Borland sold 400,000 copies of Sidekick by September 1985.
-InfoWorld stated in November 1984 that "whoever wrote this gem understands Murphy's law ...
-Sidekick stands in the shadows behind whatever program you are using", and noted that for programmers, the software was less expensive "and a lot handier" than a Texas Instruments hexadecimal calculator.
-The magazine concluded that "Sidekick is a time-saving, frustrating-saving bargain [and] is the first step to making paper and pencil obsolete."
+Rating it as "Excellent" in all categories, InfoWorld stated in November 1984 that "whoever wrote this gem understands Murphy's law ...
+Sidekick stands in the shadows behind whatever program you are using".
+Noting that for programmers, the software was less expensive "and a lot handier" than a Texas Instruments hexadecimal calculator, the magazine concluded that "Sidekick is a time-saving, frustrating-saving bargain [and] is the first step to making paper and pencil obsolete".
 Jerry Pournelle praised Sidekick in Byte in October 1984: "Philippe Kahn ... now has a product that IBM PC users won't be able to do without.
 He ought to sell a zillion copies".
 Elsewhere in the issue, the magazine stated that Sidekick's existence "seems to point out a major drawback in quite a few integrated software packages.
 Why should owners of advanced, multifunction business programs that are supposedly easy to use and that claim to solve all problems be compelled to purchase a utility like Sidekick?
 It makes you wonder about all those advertising claims".
-In January 1985 Pournelle selected Sidekick as one of his products of the year for the IBM PC.
+In 1985 Pournelle selected Sidekick as one of his products of the year for the IBM PC, and said in 1987 that he would soon have to stop using a CP/M computer to write because tools like Sidekick were unavailable.
 BYTE in 1989 listed SideKick Plus as among the "Distinction" winners of the BYTE Awards, stating "Talk about a bang for the buck".